ihajat/TicTacToe3/README.md

 12. We can use mockito to write some unit tests; due to time constraints, I have left them out; though, the structure is there for a good portion of the app to be unit tested.
 13. We can also do unit test for network behaviour.
 We could use Mockery or mockwebserver or another library.
 14. I used butterknife for convenience, which is then converted into an index, again due to time constraints.
 I would have preferred to use 2D array to represent the positions.
 15. There may be some functions that I have kept, but are unused ( currently ).
-Due to time constraints, otherwise, I may refactor the interface, MainActivityView.
+Due to time constraints, otherwise, I may refactor the interface, MainScreenContract.
-16. Again, due to time constraints, otherwise I would have revisited the UI aspect.
+16. Again, due to time constraints, otherwise I would have revisited the UI aspect ( eg use icons for the X and O).
-17. Instrumentation Test, checkOneWholeGame, passed.
+17. Instrumentation Test used, checks One Whole Game, and it passed.
-18. It uses the following libraries: Dagger 2, retrofit 2, okhttp 3, gson, butterknife, rxJava 2, espresso
+18. It uses the following libraries: Dagger 2, retrofit 2, okhttp 3, gson, butterknife, rxJava 2, espresso.
-19. I've added one instrumentation test; which does one complete game.